 Before doing this connect the transmitter in bootloader mode

 - File -> New

 Note: Do not write to the transmitter using a model selection window created in this way.
-The transmitter settings and calibration may be effected.
+The transmitter settings and calibration will be written over.

 - File -> Open and then selecting a previously saved .otx file.